rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_analysis_and _profiling.rst

     Abuse of this feature to carry out tasks that are not profiling and perfomance analysis of your running batch job might lead to your account being suspended.

-Accessing A Running Single-Node Slurm Batch job
+Accessing a Running Single-Node Slurm Batch job
 ===============================================

 In some cases, you might want to interact with a batch job in the ``RUNNING``  state (e.g. for fault-finding, debugging or profiling purposes).
 You can start an interactive session within the resource allocation (memory and CPU cores on particular nodes) associated with the job with: